Code-dot-mil/code.mil/CONTRIBUTING.md

 After review by the Code.mil team your PR will either be commented on with a request for more information or changes, or it will be merged into the codebase which will automatically deploy the changes to [beta.code.mil](http://beta.code.mil).

-Assuming everything checks out, the Code.mil team will deploy the changes to [code.mil](http://code.mil) by creating a [new release](https://github.com/deptofdefense/code.mil/releases/new) with a tag like vX.X.X (where X is between 0 and 9), human readable title, and any other relevent context in the description.
+Assuming everything checks out, the Code.mil team will deploy the changes to [code.mil](http://code.mil) by creating a [new release](https://github.com/deptofdefense/code.mil/releases/new) on master with a tag like vX.X.X (where X is between 0 and 9), human readable title, and any other relevent context in the description.

 ### Check Your Changes